Announcing the sixth UK & Ireland Certificate in Sexological Bodywork™

 UK and Ireland Professional Training

 This 6 month program trains and certifies somatic sex educators.
 Although touch may be used as one of the educational modalities, Sexological Bodyworkers are certified sexologists who focus on education, rather than massage therapists.
-This UK training will use the the Australian curriculum, which both includes and expands upon the original California-approved course of studies.
+This UK training both includes and expands upon the Australian and original California-approved course of studies.
 Read the Code of Ethics for Sexological Bodyworkers here.

 Certification & Insurance

-Upon completion of all requirements, students will be awarded the Certificate in Sexological Bodywork (CSB) or, in the second year, the Certificate of Somatic Sexual Education (CSSE) by Sexological Bodywork Training UK.
+Upon completion of all requirements, students will be awarded the Certificate in Sexological Bodywork (CSB) or, in the second year, the Certificate of Somatic Sexual Education (CSSE) by the Sea School of Embodiment.

 Graduates from this professional training can become members of The Association of Certified Sexological Bodyworkers (ACSB) and Somatic Sex Educators’ Association of Australasia (SSEAA) and apply for membership of the Association of Somatic and Integrative Sexologists (ASIS).